WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   36. phrase: strike out - start out on a new or independent course or endeavor. 开始新的或独立的课程或努力。

   37. phrase: strike up - (of a band or orchestra) begin to play a piece of music. （乐队或管弦乐队）开始演奏一段音乐。

+- strip

+  1. verb: remove all coverings from.

+     _"the man had been stripped naked"_

+  2. verb: leave bare of accessories or fittings.

+     _"thieves stripped the room of luggage"_

+  3. verb: deprive someone of (rank, power, or property).

+     _"the lieutenant was stripped of his rank"_

+  4. verb: sell off (the assets of a company) for profit.

+  5. verb: tear the thread or teeth from (a screw, gearwheel, etc.).

+  6. verb: (of a bullet) be fired from a rifled gun without spin owing to a loss of surface.

+  7. noun: an act of undressing, especially in a striptease.

+     _"she got drunk and did a strip on top of the piano"_

+  8. noun(BRITISH): the identifying outfit worn by the members of a sports team while playing.

+     _"the team's away strip is a garish mix of red, white, and blue"_

+  9. noun: a long, narrow piece of cloth, paper, plastic, or some other material.

+     _"a strip of linen"_

+  10. noun: a comic strip.

+      _"a strip cartoon"_

+  11. noun(BRITISH): a programme broadcast regularly at the same time.

+      _"he hosts a weekly two-hour advice strip"_

 - stripe